Numerical treatment of interfaces for second-order wave equations: Tests

 \section{Tests}

-We tested the method by running simulations both in $1D$ and $2D$.
-For the $1D$ case all the runs were performed on a circle of length 2 (i.e the domain was the interval $[0,2]$, where the last grid point is identified with the first one).
-For the $2D$ simulations, on the other hand, the domain was a torus and the grid consisted of a $2\times2$ square with the $x=0$ face identified with the $x=2$ face, and similarly for the $y$ coordinate.
-In this case, for simplicity, one of the interfaces, namely the one corresponding to the $y$ direction, was treated using penalties, while for the $x$ direction we used periodic operators.
-In all the runs the number of points and the order of the finite-difference operators employed guarantee a good enough resolution for cases where the solution has a high frequency\footnote{Here we aim at an accuracy of about one part in $10^{3}$ for 10 periods.
-Enough to keep the phase without appreciable error for about 10 crossing times.}.
+We test the method by running simulations both in one and two dimensions ($1D$ respectively $2D$).
+For the $1D$ case all the runs are performed on a circle of length 2 (i.e. the domain is the interval $[0,2]$, where the last grid point is identified with the first one).
+For the $2D$ simulations the domain is a torus and the grid consisted of a $2\times2$ square with the $x=0$ face identified with the $x=2$ face, and similarly for the $y$ coordinate.
+In this case, for simplicity, one of the interfaces, namely the one corresponding to the $y$ direction, is treated using penalties, while for the $x$ direction we use periodic operators.
+In all the runs the number of points and the order of the finite-difference operators employed guarantee a good enough resolution for cases where the solution has a high frequency\footnote{Here we aim at an accuracy of about one part in $10^{3}$ for $10$ periods.
+Enough to keep the phase without appreciable error for about $10$ crossing times.}.